shutterstock/public-api-javascript-sdk/docs/ImagesApi.md

 const api = new sstk.ImagesApi();

-const body = new ShutterstockApiReference.LicenseImageRequest(); // LicenseImageRequest | List of images to request licenses for and information about each license transaction; these values override the defaults in the query parameters
+const body = new ShutterstockApiReference.Body2(); // Body2 | List of images to request licenses for and information about each license transaction; these values override the defaults in the query parameters

 const queryParams = {
   'subscription_id': "subscription_id_example", // String | Subscription ID to use to license the image